OmkarPai2007/AI-Language_Translator.git.io/README.md

 [Omkar Pai] (https://github.com/OmkarPai2007)

-This Is an AI language translator, Image generator and analyzer which is made for college project
+This Is an AI language translator, Image generator and Image analyzer with a Chatbot which is made for college project.

 Commands to push code in Git-Hub